bunnycou/BattleManager/README.md

 ### Version 0.1.5 - Deleting characters
 - [x] Delete button and key for removing selection from initiative

 There has been a lot of sub updates for 0.1.
-The goal of 0.1 is to achieve a version that is fully usable (although undo may be in excess to this idea) but not fully featured.
+The goal of 0.1 is to achieve a version that is fully usable (although 'undo' may be in excess to the following idea) but not fully featured.
 Hopefully this will be the last amendment to version 0.1 so that I can work on more convenient features and less tweaks to the base system.

 ### Version 0.2 - Friends and Info
 - [ ] Create Party Set